-How was the data to inform the report identified?
+How was data to inform the report identified?

 Various government and industry data sources have been drawn upon to illustrate Regional Strengths and Infrastructure Gaps for each region.
-However, while we have prioritised contemporary data sources for each region, the availability of data both in terms of timing and availability for each region varies.
+Contemporary data sources for each region where included, however it is noted that the availability of data both in terms of timing and availability for each region varies.

-Regional Strengths and Infrastructure Gaps provides a consolidated source of data using RDA boundaries and drawing on our definitions of Australia's regional geography.
 Current data at an RDA scale has been utilised where possible, however in instances where it is not available, data at local government or alternative regional boundary level is used.

-New sources of information are regularly made available, and may not be reflected in this version of the report.
+New sources of information are regularly made available and may not be reflected in this version of the report.